A Review of the Pixie Menstrual Cup

 The Pixie Menstrual Cup is a newcomer to the menstrual cup world and there isn’t a whole lot of information about it.
 It appears very similar to other cheap cups manufactured in China like the Hengsong Cup or the Vida Cup.

 Selling for around $20 on Amazon, the description says that the Pixie Cup is made from 100% FDA approved medical-grade silicone.
 However, the company doesn’t appear to have a website and there isn’t much information about it on the Internet yet.
 The reviews appear to have been paid for and are a bit over the top.
 Therefore, the 4.7/5 star rating should perhaps not be trusted.
 It might be wise to wait another six months to a year until some more of the real reviews start to show up.
-This will give a more accurate picture of it.
+Our feeling is that they might be less than favourable.
+Waiting more time will give a more accurate picture of the true quality of the Pixie Cup.

 Two Sizes of Pixie Menstrual Cups: